f4exb/sdrangel/plugins/feature/remotecontrol/readme.md

 The Controls and Sensors tables allow you to customize which are contols and sensors are visible in the GUI, via the checkbox in the Enable column.

 The Left Label and Right Label fields hold the text that will be displayed either side of the control or sensor in the GUI.
-The Left Label is initialised with the device name and the Right Label is initialised withthe units.
+The Left Label is initialised with the device name and the Right Label is initialised with the units.
 These fields can be changed by double clicking in the cell.

+The Format column in the sensor table allows custom formatting of sensor values in the GUI. printf format specifiers can be used:
+* %i for integers,
+* %e, %f and %g for real numbers (floats) and
+* %s for strings.
+By default, real numbers are displayed to 1 decimal place.
+To increase this to 3, you can use %.3f.

 Checking the Plot column will result in a chart being drawn that plots sensor data verses time.
 All enabled sensors for a device will be plotted on the same chart.